What are attorney’s fees and why are they important?

 Under California Family Code section 2030, the court can order one spouse to pay “whatever amount is reasonably necessary” for the other spouse to acquire an attorney.
 Generally, this occurs when two things are true:

-- One spouse demonstrates financial need for assistance with these costs, and
+- One spouse demonstrates a financial need for assistance with these costs, and

 - The other spouse has the ability to pay fees for both sides.